Top 10 Exam Revision Tips

 Most students prefer to revise on their own in a quiet space.
 Revision tends to be individual-centric, but it is often helpful to work in small study group.

-Ask your friends and family to test you.
+Ask your friends and family to test you in small revision sessions.
 Flash cards are really useful for a quick run-through of content you have recently covered.

 DO NOT be embarrassed of making mistakes in front of your friends/family.
 A quick test is a simple method of discovering gaps in your knowledge.
 If you make short work of your flash cards, move on - if you struggle, spend a few more hours on the topic.
 It's more fun than baseball.